austinmama/vsrx/manage-vlans.md

 Perform the following procedure to route an associated VLAN:

 1. [Access the Gateway Appliance Details screen](access-gateway-details.html) in the Customer Portal.
-2. Locate the desired VLAN in the Associated VLANs section.
+2. Select the VLANs tab.
-3. Select **Route VLAN** from the Actions dropdown menu.
+3. Select the desired VLAN(s) by toggling the checkbox.
-4. Click **Yes** to route the VLAN.
+4. Click **Route Through** and confirm your selection.

 After routing a VLAN, all front-end and back-end traffic moves from the customer routers to the Network Gateway.
 Additional controls related to traffic and the Gateway Appliance itself may be taken by accessing the Gateway's management tool.
 Routing through the Network Gateway may be discontinued at any time by [bypassing the Gateway Appliance](#bypass-gateway-appliance-routing-for-a-vlan).